Naomi Tsur: Public activism

 Tsur speaks at International Conferences focused on the Environment and Civil Society in Israel.
 She represented Sustainable Jerusalem at the World Summit on sustainable development at Johannesburg, South Africa.
 In 2003 she represented Sustainable Jerusalem at the International Healthy City Conference in Belfast.
 Tsur also led the delegation at the ICLEI conference in Cape Town in Spring of 2006.

-Awards & recognition
+Awards and recognition

 In 2022, she received the Bonei Zion Prize in the Lifetime Achievement category.